FoodShare Fraud – Fact vs. Fiction

 To read or print the entire report, click here.

-If you have questions please contact Maureen Fitzgerald Hunger Task Force Director of Advocacy at (414) 238-6475 or via email.
+If you have questions please contact Maureen Fitzgerald Hunger Task Force Director of Advocacy (414) 238-6475 or via email.